uxdiva/gulpskeleton/README.md

 This contains my skeleton for starting any gulp-workflow project.

 ## Getting started
-Download to computer and navigate to directory in terminal. _feel free to edit the package.json to match your project -- just don't remove any dependancies._
+Download to computer and navigate to directory in terminal. _Feel free to edit the package.json to match your project -- just don't remove any dependancies._
 * Run the command `npm install -y`.
 This will initialize the project and install node js modules, including the gulp task dependancies.
 * Run the command `gulp setup`.
 This will create the proper base file structure for the src file.